AY2526S1-CS2103T-F14b-2/tp/docs/SettingUp.md

    bundle install
    ```

+   Bundle is a package manager.
+It is like uv for python, npm for JS.

    <div markdown="span" class="alert alert-info">:information_source: **Note:**

    If you encounter permission errors, you can install gems locally instead of system-wide: